CrocoFactory/croco-selenium/README.md

 ```

 <h3 id="close_tabs">close_tabs</h3>
 Closes all tabs in browser.
-It's convenient to use, when you add extensions to your browser and their windows occure with
+It's convenient to use, when you add extensions to your browser and their windows occur with
 starting a driver.

 ```python